 Use less harmful cleaning products.

 Support organizations that are supporting positive change.
-This could be donations, membership, lending your time or skills, or as simple as clicking on your support for Hunger Site or their associates (see Links page). be mindful though whether the organization is actually helping. do your research and decide if they are worthy of your resources.
+This could be donations, membership, lending your time or skills, be mindful though whether the organization is actually helping.
+Do your research and decide if they are worthy of your resources.
 There are just as many misguided organizations as effective ones.
 If in doubt send me all your money and I will take care of it.
 Honestly...

 Watch what you surround yourself with.
 What goes into your body (avoid pop and overly processed food).
 Be aware of what media you expose yourself too.
 Most teachers advise to stay away from mainstream media as not only is it overly biased and censored, but carries a negative and sensationalist tone.
 Watch what company you keep, make sure it is positive and uplifting.
 All of this contributes to a healthier individual and from which flows a healthier community.
 Be mindful in your daily life.